Exploring the Anticancer Potential of Fenbendazole: A Review of 137 Anecdotal Case Reports and Emerging Evidence (2025)

 5. Other Cancer Types

-• Reports included melanoma, prostate cancer, glioblastoma, and ovarian cancer, with mixed outcomes.
+• Reports included melanoma, metastatic prostate cancer, glioblastoma, and ovarian cancer, with mixed outcomes.
 Some patients indicated significant clinical improvement, including reduced tumor markers and alleviated symptoms.
+Below is a selection of these cases:

 Emerging Patterns